To go directly to the SITE MAP, click here (index of all topics I’ve written so far).

 Finally!
 A free math site with a practical approach and happens to include more girls’ examples.
 And, even better, a site that covers math topics from before kindergarten through high school.

-OK, so I’m a girl, and I LOVE MATH!
-I mean really love math.
-I’ve written this web site since I believe I can be feminine and like pretty things, and still be a very technical person.
-It all started when, at the request of several of my math students (who happen to be girls), I was asked to “write down” several of the hints that I use when explaining math to them.
+This web site all started when, at the request of several of my math students, I was asked to “write down” several of the hints that I use when explaining math to them.
 I have to admit, I like to make things “look pretty” (and that includes interior decorating).
 And to be quite honest, the other reason I’ve written this web site is so I don’t forget how to tutor the more difficult topics from year to year .

 A little bit of history…..